freshworks/marketplace-sample-apps/Freshworks-Samples/Omni-App-Samples/Custom-Installation-Page_Omni/README.md

 -------------------- | ------
  `iparams.html` |  `iparams.html` being able to render specific to the product.
 For example, render in Freshsales if app is being installed in Freshsales.
 `client.context.product`| Using  to get the name of the product in which app is being installed.
-Omni App's `manifest.json`| During locally testing your app using `fdk`, app can only run one one product at a time.
+Omni App's `manifest.json`| During locally testing your app using `fdk`, the app can only run on one product at a time.
 That product is the one which comes first in the `product` attribute of `manifest.json`file. (👣 Although sounds weird, we will fix this in future releases!!)

 ### Prerequisites:
 1. Make sure you have a trial account of Freshsales and Freshworks CRM.